What We’re Doing

 Campus Conservation Nationals

 Campus Conservation Nationals is a three week long conservation competition.
 All on-campus residential buildings compete to achieve the greatest percentage reduction in energy use by the end of the challenge.
-The competition typically runs in February or March.
-Both Saint John's and Saint Benedict will be participating in the event during spring semester 2015.
+The annual competition takes place during spring semester.
+Both Saint John's and Saint Benedict participated in the event during February 2015.

 At the end of every school year, we work with Catholic Charities Emergency Relief Services and the Benedictine Volunteer Corps to assist us with students moving out and our "Goodwill, not Landfill" program.
 The SJU Office of Sustainability places boxes in every residence hall for studentsto place their still-usable goods.
 The Benedictine Volunteers Corps members help collecting the donated items.
 Catholic Charities comes to pick up the items and delivers them to people who need them most.
 In 2013, we sent 31,220 pounds of clothing, school supplies, and food to people who need them.